Marketing Intermediate Updated 2026-03-22

 What is North Star Metric?

-A North Star Metric is the single metric that best captures the core value your product delivers to customers — serving as the primary measure of success that aligns every team in the company toward the same growth objective.
+A North Star Metric is the single metric that best captures the core value your product delivers to customers.
+Serving as the primary measure of success.

 What is a North Star Metric?